Police cadets in the United Kingdom: Hampshire Constabulary

 The Hampshire Constabulary Volunteer Police Cadet programme is divided into units consisting of around thirty cadets with a head cadet, deputy head cadet and team leaders.
 The rank insignia is worn on epaulettes on the shirts for formal occasions or ironed onto polo shirts which are used for less formal occasions.
-In 2018, Hampshire, Thames Valley Police, Sussex and Surrey standardised on uniforms and rank slides within the South East region.
+In 2018, Hampshire, Thames Valley Police, Sussex and Surrey standardised on uniforms and rank slides within the Southeast region.

 Leicestershire Police

-Lord lieutenant cadet is the highest achieving rank to get, however it is very hard to achieve.
+Lord Lieutenant Cadet is the highest achieving rank to get, however it is very hard to achieve.
 Followed on by High Sheriff cadet, head cadet then deputy head cadet.

-Each unit will have one head cadet, supported by 2 Deputy head cadets.
+Each unit will have one Head Cadet, supported by 2 Deputy Head Cadets.

-Every year ranks High Sheriff Cadet and Lord Lieutenant cadet are awarded to certain cadets following a decision by unit leader.
+Every year ranks High Sheriff Cadet and Lord Lieutenant Cadet are awarded to certain cadets following a decision by unit leader.

 Thames Valley Police

 In Thames Valley Police, the ranks are as follows: Cadet, Team Leader, Deputy Head Cadet, and Head Cadet.